Regional Plan

 Rules of Procedure

 The Rules of Procedure set standards for how the Agency operates and how certain processes are to be carried out.
 Legal procedures, voting requirements of the Board and levels of environmental analysis for projects are described in the Rules.
 The Rules of Procedure was last updated on 9/27/23.
 The Rules supplement, interpret, and implement both the Bi-State Planning Compact, Regional Plan and Code of Ordinances.
-Maintenance Responsibilities Chart and Plan Template.
 Download the Rules of Procedure.

 Area Plans